node-red/node-red.github.io/docs/user-guide/index.md

 - [Embedding into an existing app](/docs/embedding)

 <div class="doc-callout">
-<em>Note</em>:  Parts of the user guide assume the reader is somewhat familiar with <strong>Javascript</strong> (not Java).
+<em>Note</em>:  Parts of the user guide assume the reader is somewhat familiar with
-There are many online resources to get up to speed with Javascript.
+<strong>JavaScript</strong> (not Java).
+There are many online resources to get up
+to speed with JavaScript.
 Mozilla, for example, has a good
-<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript">re-introduction to Javascript</a>
+<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript">re-introduction to JavaScript</a>
 that should get you headed in the right direction.
 </div>